k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The Data Discovery solution includes a constantly growing list of built-in plugins.

-The following article describes the main configuration parameters of the **plugins.discovery** file.
+This article describes the main configuration parameters of the **plugins.discovery** file.
 The list of active plugins, their execution order and configuration parameters are described in the [next article](04a_builtin_plugins.md).

 ### Plugins Pipeline